normano/c5store/cli/c5cli/README.md

 # c5cli - Command Line Interface for c5store Secret Management

-`c5cli` is a command-line tool for managing secrets within YAML configuration files, designed to work with the [c5store](https://github.com/normano/c5store) configuration library's secret format.
+`c5cli` is a command-line tool for managing secrets within YAML, TOML and JSON configuration files, designed to work with the [c5store](https://github.com/normano/c5store) configuration library's secret format.
 It allows you to encrypt, decrypt, and generate cryptographic keys for securing sensitive data.

-This tool leverages the `c5_core` library for its underlying cryptographic and YAML manipulation capabilities.
+This tool leverages the `c5_core` library for its underlying cryptographic and document editing capabilities.
+A file is edited in place: comments, blank lines, key order and the file's own indentation all survive.

 ## Features

 *   **Encrypt:**
     *   Encrypt string values or the content of files.
-    *   Store encrypted secrets in a structured YAML format (`.c5encval` arrays).
+    *   Store encrypted secrets as `.c5encval` arrays, in YAML, TOML or JSON.
     *   Re-encrypt existing secrets with new keys.
     *   Dry-run mode to preview changes.
 *   **Decrypt:**
-    *   Decrypt secrets stored in the c5store format from YAML files.
+    *   Decrypt secrets stored in the c5store format, from any of those files.
     *   Output decrypted content to a file or stdout.
 *   **Generate Keys:**
     *   Generate ECIES X25519 key pairs (PEM format) for use with c5store secrets.